godwintrav/recurring-payments-api/README.md

 ## Local

 To run the app locally I used [Localstack](https://www.localstack.cloud/).
-You can read on how to install it here: https://docs.localstack.cloud/getting-started/installation/
+You can read on how to install and configure it here: https://docs.localstack.cloud/getting-started/installation/

 Go to your `~/.aws/credentials` and create a profile for localstack for example:
 ```text